RohitKrish46/reading-notes/books/Designing Machine Learning Systems/03_Data_Engineering_Fundamentals.md

 Machine learning systems work with data from multiple sources, each with distinct characteristics requiring different processing approaches.
 Understanding these sources helps optimize data usage and system efficiency.

 ### User Input Data
 User input data represents information explicitly provided by users, including text, images, videos, and uploaded files.
-The fundamental challenge with user input is its unreliability—if users can input incorrect data, they will.
+The fundamental challenge with user input is its unreliability; if users can input incorrect data, they will.
 This reality makes user input data particularly prone to malformatting issues.

 **Key Challenges:**
 - Text may be too long, too short, or contain unexpected characters